jiayingl7119/Sep10-Freedom-Project/prep/content.md

   * Turn a flat surface into a presentation.
   * Simple to use.
   * Good for lawyers that are always working.
+* Portable Solar Charger
+  * Can charge devices in the sun.
+  * Phone is always charged which means getting updates better.
+  * No need for charging because it is powered by the sun.
+ * Mug Warmer
+  * Used to keep coffee hot.
+  * Can be used when someone does not have much time to drink coffee.
+  * Perfect for people who are slow drinkers.
+  * Used to keep Lawyers awake during their shift.

 ## Part B: possible future technology
  Ideas For Apps and Features